-- 1. Glass must be completely cool. - Only use only those cleaning products specifically formulated to clean solid fuel appliance glass and follow the manufacturer's instructions.
-Use of abrasive compounds or solutions will damage the glass. - 3.
-Rinse and dry glass completely before burning the stove.
-Polish with a piece of newspaper.
+- 1. Glass must be completely cool. - 2.
+Only use a cleaner that is specifically designed for this purpose.
+The use of abrasives will damage the glass and ultimately leave the glass frosted. - Rinse and dry glass completely before burning the stove.Polish with a piece of newspaper.

 Caution!
 Always operate the door slowly and carefully to avoid cracking or breaking the glass.
 Never use the door to push wood into the firebox.
-If the glass becomes cracked or broken follow the replacement procedure in Section 6.4.
+If the glass becomes cracked or broken follow the replacement procedure below.